The Optimistic Juice Man

 In the 1970s, there were many video stores in Toronto.
 Now there are only two remaining.
 Eyesore Cinema is one of them.

-By Tyrese Wedderburn Julie holds Vita after a walk in the park.(Julie Craig/T•) On a September afternoon after a four-hour wait in the Pearson Airport cargo area, Julie Craig’s precious cargo arrives.
-Aboard a plane from the Dominican Republic, her adopted dog Vita is now in Canada after facing frequent delays due to COVID-19 restrictions.…
+By Tyrese Wedderburn On a September afternoon after a four-hour wait in the Pearson Airport cargo area, Julie Craig’s precious cargo arrives.
+Aboard a plane from the Dominican Republic, her adopted dog Vita is now in Canada after facing frequent delays due to COVID-19 restrictions.
+Vita, a tiny chihuahua mix, has a golden-brown coat with…

 A local pastor and his church provide programs to help decrease gun violence in the GTA